Can Ozempic Help You Lose Weight? Things to Consider Before Using it!

 In 2017, a glucagon-like peptide 1 (GLP-1) drug Ozempic received FDA approval for use in adults with type 2 diabetes.
 But lately, it has garnered attention for all the wrong reasons: being used as a weight loss medication leading to a shortage of the medication for those who need it the most.

-Today a number of celebrities and social media influencers are using and popularizing Ozempic for weight loss, making it a fashion trend.
+Today a number of celebrities and social media influencers are using and popularizing Ozempic to weight loss, making it a fashion trend.
 However, its off-label use is raising concerns and leading to various health issues.

 Ozempic is an injectable drug to support blood glucose (sugar) management in adults with Type 2 diabetes.
 It is also approved to decrease the risk of heart attack and stroke in people with both Type 2 diabetes and heart conditions.